Raw Magic: An Interview with Superfood Expert Kate Magic

 For me, it was the spiritual awakening first, then I looked for ways to sustain that and found raw foods and yoga.
 But for many people it's the other way round.
 That's one of the reasons I love raw foods.
 People get into it just to lose weight or help deal with their IBS.
 Before they know it, they've found a whole new dimension to life they never even knew existed!

-Here on the west coast of America we've been nervous about the aftermath of Fukushima, which impacted the entire globe.
-Rumors circulate about contaminated seaweed, apples and milk.
-Any advice, including foods to eat to protect ourselves?
+Here on the West Coast of America, we’ve been nervous about the aftermath of Fukushima, which impacted the entire globe.
+Rumors circulate about contaminated seaweed, apples, and milk.
+Do you have any advice, including foods to eat to protect ourselves?

 The best food to eat to protect against radiation is chlorella, a blue-green algae.
 And fulvic acid supplements such as shilajit and zeolites.
 Also, always check with your suppliers.
 Anyone selling Japanese seaweed should be getting it tested for contamination levels and should be able to share that information with you.